isadfrn/notes-manager/README.md

 ## About

-Full-stack application for manage notes and classify them with tags.
+Full-stack application for managing notes and classifying them with tags.

 ## Run